 “What’s there to do?” an old man who had been dozing off says.
 “Let the professionals handle it.”

 Fancying myself something of a professional, I jump through the bus’ body onto the tarmac and approach the car that had gotten squished against the divider.
 Smoke is rising from its crumpled front.
 The car is a fresh-looking, dark green Škoda.
 As I walk around the car to the driver’s door, I see that a couple of guys are tending to whoever was stupid enough to drive into our lane.

 The driver is a man in maybe his late thirties, with a thick head of dark brown hair and some greys.
 His face is covered in blood from an injury on his forehead.
-He’s sitting in his seat, immobilized by the belt.
-His eyes are glazed over and he looks as if he might have passed out.
+He’s slouched in his seat, restrained by the belt.
+His eyes are glazed over and he looks as if he has passed out.
 Given how crushed the front of the car has gotten, I wouldn’t be surprised if his legs were fucked.

 “We shouldn’t move him, right?” one of the men that had approached the car to help says.